American Baseball Guild: Background

 Outside baseball, labor disputes broke out in multiple industries, resulting in a wave of strikes.
 Prominent among these job actions were walkouts by steel and coal workers in Pittsburgh early in 1946.

 Formation of the Guild

 This confluence of events led Murphy, a former examiner for the National Labor Relations Board, to form the American Baseball Guild on April 14, 1946, saying: "I could talk for three days on some of the injustices done to ballplayers by the club owners."
-He began to approach players from the 16 major league teams about joining the Guild, whose six immediate goals were:
+The Guild announced six stated goals: